traefik/traefik/docs/content/deprecation/features.md

 ### Kubernetes CRDs API Version "traefik.io/v1alpha1"

-In v2.10, the Kubernetes CRDs API Version "traefik.io/v1alpha1" will not be supported in Traefik v3 itself.
+The newly introduced Kubernetes CRD API Version `traefik.io/v1alpha1` will subsequently be removed in Traefik v3.
+The following version will be `traefik.io/v1`.